With thanks and love to MrDrP and his family.

 If all Kim had experienced in the last few minutes was real, then she was dead.
 Yori had murdered her.
 And now Ron was living some terrible life in Yamanouchi, and his wife … his wife … had just died.
 Although Kim didn't know for certain whom his wife had been, she knew.

-He was furiously clawing at the wood floor of the dwelling with his bare hands.
+He was furiously clawing at the wood floor with his bare hands.
 It was as if he was trying to dig into the earth so he could hide from the sorrow that had enveloped him.
 As horrible as she felt and as much as she wanted to get as far away from this awful place as she could run, Kim could not abandon Ron in this state.

 She threw herself at him, trying to calm his despair, to absorb it, to shield himself from himself.

 Completely hysterical, Kim covered her ears with her hands and raced from the room.
-She found herself huddled in a corner of a small cell off the dwelling's main room.
+She found herself huddled in a corner of a small cell off the main room.
 She wiped furiously at her running cheeks and mumbled words to half-forgotten songs over and over.

 During a few minutes of calm that descended upon her quite unexpectedly, Kim was able to think clearly enough to reach the unavoidable conclusion.